AksaRose/Kunji/README.md

    git https://app.dub.co/welcome
    ```
  3. Create a workspace
    - Dub.co’s API is organized around workspaces.
 Each workspace has its own set of resources and permissions.
-To access a workspace’s resources, you need to include the workspaceId query parameter in your API requests like so:
+To access a workspace’s resources, you need to include the workspaceId query parameter in the API requests like so:

    ```sh
    git https://api.dub.co/links?workspaceId=<Your-Workspace-ID>